Access to Satellite TV for 10,000 African Villages: Countries

 Knowledge and information villagers will have access to will promote the development of rural areas of each country.

 Access to digital TV will also accelerate digital television transition of the participating countries.
 That will expand coverage area of African local TV stations and promote TV industry's upgrade in Africa.

 The project will narrow gaps between countries and regions in Africa, which will reduce inequality between African countries.
-Digital TV used to be luxury in African markets but the project of “Access to Satellite TV for 10,000 African Villages” will help break the monopoly of digital TV industry as well as promote a balanced development in African region.
+Digital TV used to be luxury in African markets but the project of "Access to Satellite TV for 10,000 African Villages" will help break the monopoly of digital TV industry as well as promote a balanced development in African region.

 Villages

-There will be total 10,112 villages in 25 African countries benefiting from the project “Access to Satellite TV for 10,000 African Villages”.
+There will be total 10,112 villages in 25 African countries benefiting from the project "Access to Satellite TV for 10,000 African Villages".

 The 25 countries are: Nigeria, South Africa, Kenya, Tanzania, Madagascar, Mozambique, Côte d'Ivoire, Malawi, Uganda, Zambia, D.R.C., Guinea, Ghana, Senegal, Cameroon, Rwanda, Burundi, Benin, Eritrea, Chad, Central Africa, Congo Brazzaville, Guinea-Bissau, Namibia and Gabon.

 Equipment

 Chinese government will aid each village with two Projector TVs, one 32 inch Digital TV set and 20 DTH decoders and satellite dishes.
 Projector TVs and Digital TV set will be equipped with solar power systems and DTH access units.

 The Projector TV can project more than 120 inches picture screen in the wall and use DLP technology and LED light source with high brightness and low power.

 The StarTimes Digital TV set supports signal input of satellite TV without a decoder and its smart operation system supports automatic system maintenance and upgrade.
 Comparing with CRT TV sets, the Digital TV set saves 50% power and comes with HD LED screen category, Dolby audio system, wide voltage input, HDMI and USB ports.

-The Projector TVs and Digital TV set will be laid out in the public area of the village, like school or village clinic, which could allow all villagers, especially kids, to enjoy the wonderful digital TV programs.
+The Projector TVs and Digital TV set will be laid out in the public area of the village, like school or village clinic, which could allow all villagers, especially kids, to enjoy the digital TV programs.

 To cope with the problem of power shortage in African rural areas, the Projector TVs and Digital TV set will be outfitted with solar power system, which can support the people to watch TV for 6 hours without electricity after sunset.

 The decoders adopt the advanced standard H.265, which can support the input of HD digital signals from the satellite directly.